SmartBear-DevRel/explore-cli/README.md

 >
 >  `import-spaces`                 Import SwaggerHub Explore spaces from a file
 >
->  `import-postman-collection`     Import Postman Collection from a file into SwaggerHub Explore
+>  `import-postman-collection`     Import a Postman Collection (v2.1) from a file into SwaggerHub Explore

 ### Prerequisites